Meniere disease is a disorder of the labyrinth in the inner ear that causes

 (ringing in the ears), and hearing problems.
 The labyrinth is a system of cavities and canals in the inner ear that affects hearing, balance, and eye movement.

-Avoid medications that seem to bring on or worsen symptoms
+Avoid medicines that seem to bring on or worsen symptoms

 Consider a hearing aid, if necessary